chinsingh/notes/docs/006 Data Structures and Algorithms MOC.md

 [DFS]: DFS "Depth-first Search (DFS)"
 [Recursive Implementation of DFS]: <Recursive Implementation of DFS> "Recursive Implementation of DFS"
 [Iterative Implementation of DFS]: <Iterative Implementation of DFS> "Iterative Implementation of DFS"
+[Comparison of recursive and iterative DFS]: <Comparison of recursive and iterative DFS> "Comparison of recursive and iterative DFS"
+[How topological sort is a natural outcome of reversing the postorder DFS]: <How topological sort is a natural outcome of reversing the postorder DFS> "How topological sort is a natural outcome of reversing the postorder DFS"
 [Rule-based Algorithms]: <Rule-based Algorithms> "Rule-based Algorithms"
 [Hashing]: Hashing "Hashing"
 [Rehashing]: Rehashing "Rehashing"